bbatsov/prelude/README.md

 lovingly customized to our style of development.

 Customizations are found in `frontside/*.el` and are organized by functionality.
-For example, our javascript configuration
+For example, our javascript configuration is found in `frontside/javascript.el`

 #### Install